Scriptman/ESPHome_ITHO_Eco_Fan_RFT_CC1101/README.md

 // extra for interrupt handling bool ITHOhasPacket = false;
 Ticker ITHOticker;
-String State="Low"; // after startup it is assumed that the fan is running low String OldState="Low";
+int State=1; // after startup it is assumed that the fan is running low int OldState=1;
 int Timer=0;

-int LastIDindex = 0;
-int OldLastIDindex = 0;
+String LastID;
+String OldLastID;
+String Mydeviceid = "ESPHOME"; // should be changed in boot call,to set user specific

 long LastPublish=0;
 bool InitRunned = false;